 The Inner Circle: a transformative wearable for intimate space

-The Inner Circle is a gesture operated a wearable device, designed to create a space for communication, privacy and intimacy in crowded, noisy locations.
+The Inner Circle is a gesture-operated wearable device, designed to create a space for communication, privacy, and intimacy in crowded, noisy locations.
 This device can be used for planned or serendipitous encounters, by groups of two or more.

 Professor: Hiroshi Ishii